By: Colleen Andre, LMHC

-The head-line this week was all about Trump’s leaked conversation with Billy Bush in 2005.
+In 2016 as Election Day was nearing the head-line news became about Trump’s leaked conversation with Billy Bush in 2005.
 A large group of people consider Trump’s words to be deemed as sexual assault while others consider it just “locker room talk”.
-A recent article by CNN titled “Trump’s ‘locker room talk’ stirs real talk about sexual violence” highlighted the domino effects Trump’s conversation had on several women.
-In the article, women tweeted story after story of their first sexual assault experiences.
+CNN’s article titled “Trump’s ‘locker room talk’ stirs real talk about sexual violence” highlighted the domino effects Trump’s conversation had on several women.
+In the article women tweeted story after story of their first sexual assault experiences.

 According to the Rape, Abuse & Incest National Network (RAINN), every 109 seconds, another person experiences sexual assault and one out of every six women has been a victim of attempted/completed rape in her lifetime.
 Trump’s conversation may have been just “locker room talk” but sexual assault is very real for many people, particularly women.

 Sexual assault is a devastating and tragic occurrence that happens more frequently than what most people realize.
 People who have been sexually assaulted often times want to forget and move past the incident without letting it affect their lives.
 However, there is a series of long-term effects that can occur to individuals that have been sexually assaulted.

 Here are just a few long-term effects from sexual assault: